LukasFuchs/FDCSGm/Benchmark/Blanckenbach/README.md

-The Blankenbach benchmark is an effective benchmark to test and compare a ode for isoviscous and temperature-dependent viscosity thermal convection.
-Blankenbach et al. (1989) tested different two dimensional thermal convection codes with a broad variety of numerical techniques and reported steady state values for a number of model parameters.
+The Blankenbach benchmark is an effective benchmark to test and compare a code for isoviscous and temperature-dependent viscosity thermal convection.
+Blankenbach et al. (1989) tested different two dimensional thermal convection codes with a broad variety of numerical techniques and reported steady-state values for a number of model parameters.

 Convection is studied in a rectangular box of height *H* and width *L*.
 The kinematic boundary conditions are free slip along all boundaries, a specified temperature on the top (T<sub>top</sub>) and at the bottom (T<sub>bottom</sub>) and thermal insulation along the lateral boundaries.
 The difference between T<sub>top</sub> and T<sub>bottom</sub> in all experiments is 1000 K. The following formulation for temperature- and depth-dependent viscosity of the mantle is used: